COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 - http-api
 - openc2-http

-The capability will be selected on of the agent in the CACAO playbook step.
+The capability will be selected based on the agent in the CACAO playbook step.
 The agent should be of type `soarca` and have a name corresponding to `soarca-[capability name]`.

 ### SSH capability